 What is foveated rendering?

-In this post, we explain foveated rendering in its two forms: dynamic and static, he talks about what you can do with the technology and how it's crucial for XR.
+In this post, we explain foveated rendering in its two forms: dynamic and static.
+We describe what you can do with the technology and how it's crucial for XR.

 Over the past two decades, Tobii has become known as the world’s leading eye tracking company, offering eye tracking and user sensing technologies for a range of devices and use cases.
 Today, Tobii’s eye tracking technology can be found in laptop computers, VR Headsets, AR glasses, innovative healthcare solutions, assistive devices, and many more applications and products.
 Recently, Tobii has been working on a set of technologies and capabilities related to foveation — what we call Tobii Spotlight Technology.
 This blog seeks to explore the current benefits made possible via foveation, with an emphasis on recent benchmarks Tobii conducted.